 Some employers opt to offer equity related incentives to key employees.
 These can give those employees an incentive to work towards corporate aims.
-Under certain types of equity scheme, any increase in value of an employee's equity holding or entitlement will be subject to capital gains tax (generally at 10 per cent or 20 per cent depending very broadly on whether the employee pays income tax at 20 per cent or 40/45 per cent respectively) rather than income tax and NIC.
+Under certain types of equity scheme, any increase in value of an employee's equity holding or entitlement will be subject to capital gains tax (generally at 10% or 20% depending very broadly on whether the employee pays income tax at 20% or 40/45% respectively) rather than income tax and NIC.
 To put in place a plan which balances tax efficiency with commercial objectives, arrangements need to be carefully structured with the benefit of specialist advice, especially where overseas nationals may be involved.

-5. Other ways to establish a business presence in the UK
+5 Other ways to establish a business presence in the UK